Reference Architecture for Citrix Virtual Apps and Desktops on AWS

 Lift and Shift - why not

 By now you’ve gathered that the Citrix leading practice/recommendation is to NOT do a full lift and shift.
-You may be wondering why, or where this is coming from.
-Referring to our breakdown of Citrix virtualization system components, the session brokering and administration subsystem is the most critical component you’ll want to consider NOT lifting and shifting.
+You can be wondering why, or where this is coming from.
+Referring to our breakdown of Citrix virtualization system components, the session brokering and administration subsystem is the most critical component you want to consider NOT lifting and shifting.
 We strongly recommend customers consider using Citrix’s cloud services for session brokering and administration (deploy Cloud Connectors only, vs. deploying Delivery Controllers + SQL databases + Director servers + Citrix Licensing servers).
-Here are some of the primary reasons why we take this position (and they might sound familiar!):
+Here are some of the primary reasons why we take this position (and they might sound familiar):

 - Simplicity - While customer-managed session brokering services provide the ultimate in control and configuration flexibility, it comes at the cost of complexity and ongoing maintenance requirements.
 With Citrix Cloud services, simplicity is a foundational design tenet.
 When multiple cloud services are used, they come pre-configured to work together, and when configuration is necessary, workflows and options are dramatically simplified.

-- Infrastructure and licensing cost savings - customer managed Citrix virtualization services often require additional hardware and software to support them, and these have costs associated with them.
+- Infrastructure and licensing cost savings - customer managed Citrix virtualization services often require extra hardware and software to support them, and these have costs associated with them.
 One good example is Microsoft SQL Server: customer managed brokering services require databases, and if you’re going to build/manage your own, you must provide them.

 - Speaking of infrastructure cost savings - this brings up a critical differentiator between the two session brokering options: Autoscaling.
 Citrix’s managed brokering service (CVADS) includes the Citrix Autoscale feature, which provides built-in VDA capacity and cost management functionality.
 This feature can save customers a substantial amount of money on infrastructure when they’re only paying for what they use.
 When running a Citrix virtualization workload on AWS, this often means the difference between paying for committed use discounts or paying for VM usage as you go.
 The cost savings can be dramatic for many use cases, and the Citrix Autoscale feature helps ensure you’re only consuming what you need.
 Important note: This feature is only available to Citrix Cloud service (Citrix Virtual Apps and Desktops service) customers - it is not available to customer managed brokering infrastructure (Citrix Virtual Apps and Desktops LTSR or CR releases). - Management savings - With cloud services, Citrix (and AWS in this case) shoulders the responsibility for keeping the services highly available, performant, secure, and up to date.
-You still build and manage your VDAs regardless, but don’t underestimate the value of delegating these responsibilities!
+You still build and manage your VDAs regardless, but don’t underestimate the value of delegating these responsibilities.
 Cloud services help free up IT resources, allowing them to focus on providing unique value to their businesses instead of these critical but tedious and often time-consuming tasks.

 - “Free” upgrades and continuous innovation - with customer managed infrastructure, the onus is on the customer to upgrade and patch the components in their care.
 With cloud services, most of those work efforts go away.
 The service providers (Citrix and AWS in this case) tend to be constantly innovating, and they bring these innovations to the customers who consume the services, often without requiring any work on behalf of the customer.